akeley98/cckiss/cckiss_EXAMPLE/README.md

 We see that the changes have taken effect.

+# cckiss directory

+If we look in the `cckiss` directory again, we see that `cckiss` has replicated the project tree within it:

+    $ ls cckiss
+    cckiss  cckiss.cc  main.cc-deps.txt  main.cc.ii  main.cc.o  Makefile  shtuff
+    $ ls cckiss/shtuff
+    hello.c-deps.txt  hello.c.i  hello.c.s

+The `.i` and `.ii` files are preprocessed source files, which `cckiss` scans for a list of dependency files, stored in the `-deps.txt` files.

+# Adding New Source Files

 Now let's add a new file to the project.
 Create a file `shtuff/goodbye.c`: